ashokchandru/user_guide_automation/README.md

 # User Guide Automation
-This readme gives an overview of user guide automation process
+This readme gives an overview of user guide automation process We are automating release process for the user guide of fictional Acme coportation

 There are different release cycles. <br>
 **Major release (Version level)**